 Awards under the Incentive Plan have historically been paid out after the Company's December 31 fiscal year end in the form of a cash bonus.
 In May 2023, the Company addressed the need to balance short term operational performance with long term shareholder value under the Incentive Plan, and the National Bankshares, Inc. 2023 Stock Incentive Plan ("Stock Incentive Plan") was approved by the shareholders.
-Now, under the Incentive Plan, the named executive officers will receive 50% of their award payout in Company common stock in the form of restricted stock units, and the remaining 50% will be paid in cash.
-The restricted stock units will vest in equal installments over a three-year period, with the vesting of each installment being contingent on the Company's ROAA being 1.15% or higher for the applicable year.
+Beginning in 2024, under the Incentive Plan, the named executive officers receive 50% of their award payout in Company common stock in the form of restricted stock units, and the remaining 50% paid in cash.
+The restricted stock units awarded are to vest in equal installments over a three-year period, with the vesting of each installment contingent on the Company's goal of 1.25 times the median ROAA of selected Virginia banks and bank holding companies in the \$1 - \$3 billion peer group size.